 Note: I am not discouraging the use of medication for ADD and ADHD.
 Many people use and are greatly helped by these medications.
 These ‘natural treatments’ are provided as another way to help your child be as successful as possible in their home, school and lives.
 What works for one child may not work for another child – each child is unique!

 Studies have shown that using medication alone to treat ADD and ADHD is not sufficient and must be combined with one or more non-drug ADD treatments.

-Natural Treatments for ADD and ADHD
+Natural Treatment for ADHD and ADD

 Today we’re going to talk about the number one, most effective, natural treatment for ADD and ADHD.

 All kids need firm boundaries and none so much as the child with ADD or ADHD.
 Learning to implement a consistent set of rewards and consequences into your daily routine is one of the most highly effective natural treatments for kids with attention issues.

 Interestingly, a lot of behavior modification is simply common sense parenting.

 How to Set up a Succesful System of Rewards and Consequences

 Choose a specific goal.
 Trying to focus on too many goals at once can be difficult to monitor.
 Start with one goal and as progress is made, add another.

 Create a visual reminder.
 This should outline what is expected of your child.
 What you use here will depend on the age of your child.
 For my older kids, this comes in the form of a checklist.
 For younger kids is can be something as simple as a 3×5 card with an image of the desired behavior posted in a prominent place in your work or school area.